The Miz: Other media

-In 2008, Miz made his first WWE video game appearance in WWE SmackDown vs. Raw 2009 and appears in every WWE video game since, with his latest appearance being WWE 2K Battlegrounds.
+In 2008, the Miz made his first WWE video game appearance in WWE SmackDown vs. Raw 2009 and appears in every WWE video game since, with his latest appearance being WWE 2K25.

-In 2012, Miz also appeared in the WWE Studios and Kare Prod project Les reines du ring (Queens of the Ring), alongside Eve Torres and CM Punk, and on MDA Show of Strength with Maryse and other celebrities.
+In 2012, the Miz also appeared in the WWE Studios and Kare Prod project Les reines du ring (Queens of the Ring), alongside Eve Torres and CM Punk, and on MDA Show of Strength with Maryse and other celebrities.
 In March 2013, he attended the Kids Choice Awards with Maryse and The Rock.

 Mizanin played a small role in the film The Campaign in 2012.
-In 2013, The Miz starred in WWE Studios film The Marine 3: Homefront, replacing fellow wrestler Randy Orton, who was dropped from the role due to his bad conduct discharge from the Marine Corps.
+In 2013, the Miz starred in WWE Studios film The Marine 3: Homefront, replacing fellow wrestler Randy Orton, who was dropped from the role due to his bad conduct discharge from the Marine Corps.

 Mizanin starred in the ABC Family television film Christmas Bounty, which premiered in December 2013.
 In 2015, he starred in the WWE Studios Christmas film Santa's Little Helper.

 In 2016, Mizanin guest-starred in Supernatural as a wrestler named Shawn Harley in an organization targeted by a demon.

 In 2018, Mizanin and his wife Maryse starred in a USA Network reality television series titled Miz & Mrs. In 2020, he starred on a second show on USA, serving as host of the game show Cannonball.

 Personal life

-Mizanin married his longtime girlfriend, French-Canadian fellow WWE wrestler Maryse Ouellet, in The Bahamas on February 20, 2014.
+Mizanin married his longtime girlfriend, Canadian fellow WWE wrestler Maryse Ouellet, in The Bahamas on February 20, 2014.
 Their first daughter, Monroe Sky Mizanin, was born on March 27, 2018.
 Shortly thereafter, the family moved to Austin, Texas.
 During WWE's Elimination Chamber event in February 2019, the couple announced that they were expecting their second child in September.
 In August 2019, they moved permanently to Thousand Oaks, California.
 Their second daughter, Madison Jade Mizanin, was born on September 20, 2019.